 After Your Procedure

 After labiaplasty surgery, there may be some initial bruising and swelling.
-Medication will be prescribed to control any discomfort you may experience and we recommend using an ice pack between your legs when resting for the first 2 days.
+Medication will be prescribed to control any discomfort you may experience during the healing process.
+Our plastic surgeons recommend using an ice pack between your legs when resting for the first 2 days.
 You will be applying an antibiotic ointment for a couple of weeks and using warm water to cleanse you vaginal area each time you urinate.
 You should limit your walking and standing for 2-3 days.
 Most patients are able to return to work within five to seven days.
 Strenuous exercise and sexual intercourse should be avoided for about 6 weeks.
-Results from labiaplasty surgery are intended to be permanent, though significant weight gain or pregnancy can alter the results.
+Results from labiaplasty surgery are meant to be long-lasting, though significant weight gain or pregnancy can alter the results.
+Results vary by patient.

 What are the risks?

 Serious complications from labiaplasty surgery are uncommon and satisfaction rate is high.
 Dr. Capek is an experienced, board-certified surgeon who has had extensive experience in labiaplasty surgery.
 However, all surgeries do carry some associated risks.
 These may include, but are not limited to, hematoma (bleeding under the skin) or seroma development, infection, changes in sensation, painful scarring and allergic reactions.
 You can help to diminish the risks of surgery by following Dr. Capek’s specific aftercare instructions.